RoboFTC/roboftc.github.io/cad/counterspringinserts.md

-# RoboFTC Counter-springing Misumi Slide Insert Design
+# RoboFTC Counter-springing Misumi Slide Insert Design | Sohm - 11285

 We have designed a Counter-springing Misumi Slide Insert, available to download as a `.step` file.